octocat/Spoon-Knife/README.md

 I'm Ren and here I will add something: I'm from China and I work at Keysight today!

+Keysight has multiple locations.
+One is at Silicon valley.

 This repository is meant to provide an example for *forking* a repository on GitHub.

 Creating a *fork* is producing a personal copy of someone else's project.
 Forks act as a sort of bridge between the original repository and your personal copy.
 You can submit *Pull Requests* to help make other people's projects better by offering your changes up to the original project.
 Forking is at the core of social coding at GitHub.